$SL_2$-tilings with translational symmetry: Introduction

 This can be restated in terms of friezes on surfaces: $SL_2$-tilings with translational symmetry are in bijection with friezes on annuli.
 More precisely, given a frieze $F$ on an annulus, the corresponding $SL_2$-tiling is filled with values of $F$ on all bridging arcs of the annulus (see Section~\ref{fr-on-surf} for the definition and Section~\ref{sec mn} for details).

 The proof is partially based on the direct construction (see Section~\ref{sec mn}), and partially on the Short's characterisation~\cite{Sh} of tame $SL_2$-tilings in terms of a pair of paths on the Farey graph (see Section~\ref{sec-sl2}).

-Notice that it was shown by Holm and Jorgensen~\cite{HJ} that positive integral $SL_2$-tilings {\it with enough 1's} are in bijection with triangulations of infinite strips.
+It was shown by Holm and Jorgensen~\cite{HJ} that positive integral $SL_2$-tilings {\it with enough 1's} are in bijection with triangulations of infinite strips.
 However, we are not able to use this result directly, as \emph{a priori} it is not clear whether an $SL_2$-tiling with translational symmetry is required to contain any $1$'s at all.
+Nevertheless, after the present paper was written, it was noticed to the authors by Peter Jorgensen that the main result can be also deduced from a combination of results of~\cite{HJ} and~\cite{BHJ}, see Remark~\ref{J}.

 Notice that triangulations of annuli were previously associated with periodic {\it infinite frieze patterns} (infinitely tall tables starting with a row of $0$'s and a row of $1$'s and satisfying the diamond rule): given a triangulated annulus, a periodic infinite frieze pattern can be read off from each of the two boundary components of the annulus.
 It was shown by Baur, Parsons and Tschabold~\cite{BPT} that every periodic infinite frieze pattern arises from some triangulated annulus.
 The two infinite frieze patterns and the $SL_2$-tiling arising from the same annulus are tightly connected: